BoldGrid/boldgrid-backup/readme.txt

 Site Check keeps a running historical error log, allowing you to easily diagnose and troubleshoot website issues.

 *Powerful Website Restoration Functionality*
-You can configure Site Check’s settings from the BoldGrid Backup settings page, or via command line.
+You can configure Site Check's settings from the BoldGrid Backup settings page, or via command line.
 If your site is totally non-functional, you can use the command line to easily restore your website from the last full backup archive.

 **Auto Rollback**
 You can set BoldGrid Backup to automatically backup your site before updates, and automatically rollback your site to the last backup if an update fails.
 Automatic updates can be set for WordPress core, plugins, and themes individually.